gardenlinux/gardenlinux/docs/how-to/choosing-flavors.md

 :::

-## Example: Choosing a Gardener Flavor on AWS
+## Example: Choosing a Gardener flavor on AWS

 The following walkthrough illustrates all four steps for a common scenario, an AWS Gardener node.